enyojs/eslint-plugin-enact/README.md

 * [enact/prop-types](docs/rules/prop-types.md): Prevent missing props validation in a React component definition
 * [enact/no-module-exports-import](docs/rules/no-module-exports-import.md): Disallow module.exports with import statements (see [webpack issue #4039](https://github.com/webpack/webpack/issues/4039))

+> Note: `enact/display-name` and `enact/prop-types` supersede `react/display-name` and `react/prop-types`, respectively.
+The latter two should not be disabled when used with Enact.

 ## Other useful plugins

 - React: [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react)